vikshiv/mumemto/README.md

 ### Compile from scratch
 For starting out, use the commands below to download the repository and build the executable.
 After running the make command below, the `mumemto` executable will be found in the `build/` folder.
-The following are dependencies: cmake, g++, gcc, libboost, zlib
+The following are dependencies: cmake, g++, gcc, zlib

 ```sh
 git clone https://github.com/vshiv18/mumemto